13 Git basic workflow

 13.2 Working with files and the commandline in Rstudio

-Goal of this step: get familiar with basic Linux command lines: ls
+Goal of this step: get familiar with basic Linux command line instructions:

 .